Complaints about car finance commission

 - the way your car finance agreement was arranged wasn’t fair

-- the car dealer didn’t give you the best interest rate available
+- the car dealer didn’t give you the best interest rate available .

 You can find out more about this on the FCA’s website.

-The temporary rules in place for complaints
+Temporary rules for complaints

 The temporary rules apply to your complaint if:

-- you bought a motor vehicle on finance before 28 January 2021.
-This could be a car, van, campervan, or motorbike, and includes hire purchase agreements, such as ‘personal contract purchases’
+- you got a motor vehicle on finance.
+This could be a car, van, campervan, or motorbike, and includes hire purchase agreements, such as ‘personal contract purchases’, and motor leasing agreements

 - made a complaint to the car dealer or finance provider between 17 November 2023 and 4 December 2025, or